onlinehub0808/-smart-contract-best-practices/smart-contracts.md

-# Smart Contract Best Practices
+# Ethereum Contract Security Techniques and Tips

 This document outlines the best practices for smart contract development around security: making sure one gets rid of most of the errors and also strategies for mitigating problems if they do occur.